The model theory of Commutative Near Vector Spaces: Model theory of near-vector spaces

 This is clearly not an automorphism (take $v_2\ne 0$). \\

 \end{ex}

-Even in the more general case of finite block near vector spaces, we still get that $V$ can be recovered from $\bar{F} \cap Aut(V)$.
-That is to say, it sufficient to fix which elements of $\bar{F}$ are automorphisms to fix the block type of $V$.
-This is particularly relevant from the point of view of model theory as we can express whether an element of $\bar{F}$ is an automorphism using first order logic.
+Even in the more general case of finite block near-vector spaces, we still get that $V$ can be recovered from $\bar{F} \cap Aut(V)$.
+That is to say, if for two near-vector spaces (over $F$) the same elements of $\bar{F}$ act as automorphisms, then the block types of both vector spaces will be the same.
+This is what we mean when we say that the theory is `controlled' by which elements of the pointwise additive closure of $F$ are automorphisms of the near-vector space.
+This is particularly relevant from the point of view of model theory as we can express whether an element of $\bar{F}$ is an automorphism using first-order logic.

-The following is a useful Lemma, and holds for all commutative near vector spaces, including those with infinite block type.
-Essentially it says that additions in the block type of a near vector space are determined by which sums of elements of $F$ are zero. \begin{lem} Let $(V, F)$ be a commutative near vector space.
+The following is a useful lemma, and holds for all commutative near-vector spaces, including those with infinite block type.
+Essentially it says that additions in the block type of a near-vector space are determined by which sums of elements of $F$ are zero. \begin{lem} Let $(V, F)$ be a commutative near-vector space.
 Let $+_u$ and $+_v$ be additions generated by elements $u, v\in Q(V)$, so both $(F,\circ, +_u)$ and $(F,\circ, +_v)$ are fields.
-Suppose that for any $\alpha_1,...,\alpha_n\in F$ we have:
+Suppose that for any $\alpha_1, \alpha_2,\alpha_3\in F$ we have:

 Then we have that $+_{u}$ and $+_{v}$ are equal.
 Moreover, as the converse is clearly true, which sums are zero determine the addition completely. \end{lem}